acoustic-content-samples/sample-react-traveler-website/README.md

 ## API Features

-Make sure you explore Acoustic Content's powerful delivery API features.
-The
+### Getting the Contents for the Website via Content Delivery APIs

-### Getting the Contents for the Website via Content Delivery API
+The Content services used in this sample are Delivery Search and Delivery Content.
+The Delivery Search service is used for all the list results for Travel Article and Gallery Image.

 No more hard-coding of texts, footer and header contents, and information pages.
-With the Content Delivery API, you can build truly flexible website, where user can change almost any part of the website without the developer.
+With the Content Delivery APIs, you can build truly flexible websites, where business users can change almost any part of the website without involving a developer.

 Contact information has changed?
-No problem - user can easily update the content of the whole page inside the Acoustic Content:
+No problem - user can easily update the content of the whole page inside Acoustic Content:

 <img src="docs/images/readme_image_2" alt="image-20191231162620926" style="zoom:50%"/>